neelaypandit/brand_analysis/README.md

 Approach: The approach here is to first find where "Southwest Airlines" is being mentioned in social media.
 Then to limit analysis to the most impactful posts/comments/tweets, the stats metadata is used to sort by audience_views.
 Taking the 1000 most viewed data points, sentiment analysis is performed using a BERT-based huggingface model.
 Then topic modelling is done on negative and positive social media interactions separately.

 Results:
-Topics amongst positive and highly impactful social media interactions:
+Topics amongst positive and highly impactful social media interactions for Southwest:
 - companion pass and other airline rewards
 - promotions and deals
-Topics amongst negative and highly impactful social media interactions:
+Topics amongst negative and highly impactful social media interactions for Southwest:
 - a baby crying video
 - savannah chrisley
 - major financial loss after December cancellation chaos
 - data connection issues resulting from a firewall failure
 - a poorly recieved billboard campaign
 - CEO pay hike
 - delays, cancellations, holiday meltdown
 - others

 # To Run:
 To analyze "news" data: python src/main.py configs/news_analysis.json